corda/corda/network-management/README.md

    java -jar doorman-<version>.jar --mode CA_KEYGEN
    ```

-   A root certificate `pem` file will also be created, this will be distributed to the client via a "out-of-band" process.
+   A trust store file containing the root trust certificate will be produced in the location `distribute-nodes / truststore.jks`
-   Note: We will be distributing a trust store instead of the pem file in future updates.
+   (relative to `rootStorePath`). `truststore.jks` must be copied to the `certificates` directory of each node before
+   they attempt to register.
+The trust store password is `trustpass`.

 ### 2. Start Doorman service for notary registration
    Start the network management server with the doorman service for initial bootstrapping.
 Network map service should be disabled at this point.